TheRobBrennan/microsoft-parter-network/modules/Monitor GitHub events by using a webhook with Azure Functions/README.md

 ### Trigger your Azure Function with a Gollum event

+Return to your GitHub account.

+Select the repository you are using for this module.

+Select the Settings tab.

+Select Webhooks in the navigation panel.

+Select the Edit button next to your webhook.

+Scroll down to the Recent Deliveries section.

+Select the latest delivery entry by clicking the ellipsis button (...).

+Select Redeliver.

+In the message box that appears, select Yes, redeliver this payload.
+This action simulates you changing your Wiki page again.

+Select the Response tab.
+You'll see how the webhook, has triggered your function, which then parsed the information and sent back a response similar to the following text:

 ## Secure Webhook payloads with a secret

 ## Exercise - Secure webhook payloads with a secret